AlonX2/FourJS/README.md

 #### `Object.Physics.attributes.type`
 The type of physics calculations; Dynamic/Kinematic/Static.
-You can read more about the diffrent types in the cannonJS docs here: https://pmndrs.github.io/cannon-es/docs/modules.html
-Example of setting a type:
+You can read more about the diffrent types in the cannonJS docs here: https://pmndrs.github.io/cannon-es/docs Example of setting a type:
 ```
 import { Body } from '../base_components/Physics.js';
 object.Physics.attributes.type = Body.STATIC;
 ```
+#### `Object.Physics.attributes.body`
+This attribute provides full access to the CannonJS methods of manipulating objects with physics.
+You can use the the CannonJS docs (https://pmndrs.github.io/cannon-es/docs) in order to find out more about the different ways of doing so.
+Our physics component will make sure the CannonJS position and data are always synced with the ThreeJS position and data.